Lionheart: my experience at Khulula Care for Wild

 I wake to the sound of Mr. Crow pecking at my window, saying his own name over and over as if in attempts to rouse me for the full day ahead.
 I laugh to myself at this oddity and shake off my initial fear that an uninvited stranger is knocking on my window before dawn, and my mind clears.
 I remember where I am and all that is waiting for me in this new and unfamiliar place.
 I dress early and silently in the darkened room by the light of my headlamp, trying not to wake my three sleeping roommates.
-Somewhat hindered in my efforts by our bedroom’s loudly squeaking metal door, I head for the open air long before it is time to for morning duties, hoping to catch the soothing sunrise before the bright, unrelenting yellow permeates the cloudless South African sky, turning night into blue, glorious day.
+Somewhat hindered in my efforts by our bedroom’s loudly squeaking metal door, I head for the open air long before it is time for morning duties, hoping to catch the soothing sunrise before the bright, unrelenting yellow permeates the cloudless South African sky, turning night into blue, glorious day.

 Walking swiftly through the living room and then clambering out the noisy side door, I’m promptly joined by our resident banded mongoose, Jo-Jo, who waits for her human companions to emerge in the morning and follows us closely throughout the day, chirping noisily and scampering around our feet.
-I pass under taut clothing lines that stretch from tree to tree, earth-toned tee shirts, work pants and colorful socks waiving gracefully in the early morning breeze.
+I pass under taut clothing lines that stretch from tree to tree, earth-toned tee shirts, work pants and colourful socks waving gracefully in the early morning breeze.
 I cross over to the West side of the farm, where a hill slopes down beside the antelope enclosure and you can look East across the rhino pen and see the glowing orange disc set against the indigo sky.
 In the foreground is an unusually calm, grazing Gilbert.
-The zebra’s silhouette colors itself in as the sun climbs higher and the sky quickly lightens.
+The zebra’s silhouette colours itself in as the sun climbs higher and the sky quickly lightens.
 I can’t help mourning the fleeting sunrises and sunsets, how fast our lifeline emerges in the morning and sinks at the end of the day in an artistic display of science, setting the pace for the subsequent rapid passing of the day itself, of the days that follow, of the weeks and months and years.
 Each year passes more quickly than the last, a fact that frightens me and never quite leaves my mind.
 Time is always at the forefront of my thinking, is the basis for my perspectives on life and the world and, in turn, how I think and live, day in and day out.
 Time is all we have and it’s quickly taken from beneath our feet; nature paints this tragedy beautifully.

 I revel in this solitary experience until my coworkers begin to trickle down toward the barn.
 The main house is occupied by the woman who runs the rehabilitation project, Petronel, and her husband and two sons.
 They are joined by volunteers year-round who are vital in helping to hand-rear and care for the various orphaned and injured animals living on the reserve, the lucky ones who were rescued and given a second chance… The chain-link animal enclosures occupy spaces all around the property, and the barn – which the rats, bush babies and squirrels call home and where all feeds are prepared, meat is cut, and washing of knives, cutting boards, scales and bowls is done – is situated directly across a flat grassy field.
 Volunteers pass back and forth on this route countless times each day, carrying arm-wrenching buckets of meat and vegetables to and from the meat fridges and vegetable chopping area, located in the feed room of the castle.

 My new teammate on Rhino Team, Mel, joins me near the antelope enclosure and we grab a few rakes on our way in, where we are approached by a frisky Gilbert, a curious eland, a wary bushbuck, a shy duiker and a dog-like goat.
 It is my first week and she has been training me well.
 I already feel comfortable caring for the antelopes, Gilbert, and the rhinos, and I have the procedures down pat.
-Our daily tasks ensue and we start with raking and shoveling the antelope pen.
+Our daily tasks ensue and we start with raking and shovelling the antelope pen.
 My day is filled with more enclosure cleanings, unending chopping of fruits and vegetables in the feed room, lugging buckets back and forth, raking hay for the rhinos’ bedding and feed, and timely antelope and rhino feeds.
-Rhino feeds are my favorite… Mel and I stand at the kitchen sink, looking out the window over the endless, rolling African plains below, and scoop powdered glucose and minerals into one-liter bottles for the weaning baby white rhinos.
+Rhino feeds are my favourite… Mel and I stand at the kitchen sink, looking out the window over the endless, rolling African plains below, and scoop powdered glucose and minerals into one-litre bottles for the weaning baby white rhinos.

 The best part of the day on Rhino Team is carrying these warm packs through the antelope enclosure and up to the fence where Lunar and Storm, the baby white rhinos Petronel rescued, come bouncing over to meet us, whining in anticipation of their meal.
 We cannot be inside the enclosure with them because of their size, but feeding Storm his bottle through the fence is an unearthly experience.
 Motherly instincts kick into gear as the baby squeals – a sound strikingly reminiscent of a whale underwater – and opens his large mouth, hungry.
 He sucks down the milk quickly and then does the same with the vitamin pack.
-Afterward, he and Lunar love to be petted and they whine even more loudly, not yet realizing their stomachs are full.
+Afterwards, he and Lunar love to be petted and they whine even more loudly, not yet realizing their stomachs are full.
 Their thick bodies feel like sandpaper and their oblong, alien-like ears flop and twist in every direction when you tickle them, making these gentle giants even more endearing.

 Life on Rhino Team introduces me to the world of wild animals and all that you learn through caring for and bonding with these creatures, things you could never learn from a book or from another person, things that you can’t understand until you are in it, experiencing it human to animal.